-72. For the 2013 CPD year, Associate Prosecutors must undertake at least 12 hours CPD.
+- 70.72.
+For the 2013 CPD year, Associate Prosecutors must undertake at least 12 hours CPD.
 The CPD year runs from January to September.
-Associate Prosecutors must undertake at least 8 hours of their annual CPD in

-- advocacy skills training, criminal practice, procedure or knowledge.
+Associate Prosecutors must undertake at least 8 hours of their annual CPD in advocacy skills training, criminal practice, procedure or knowledge.
 CILEx will monitor compliance with CPD. - 73.
-Advocacy CPD must be gained by attendance at a training course focusing upon advocacy skills, criminal practice, procedure or knowledge. - 74.
-Associate Prosecutors must apply for reaccreditation every five years beginning from the date of certification as an Associate Prosecutor at Level 1 or Level 2.
-To be reaccredited an Associate Prosecutor must provide evidence that they have been assessed against the standards set out in the QASA by means of assessed CPD or other method approved by JAG. - 75.
+Advocacy CPD must be gained by attendance at a training course focusing upon advocacy skills, criminal practice, procedure or knowledge. - 71.74.
+Associate Prosecutors must apply for QASA reaccreditation at Level 1 of the scheme, every five years beginning from the date of certification as an Associate Prosecutor at Level 1 or Level 2.
+To be reaccredited an Associate Prosecutor must provide evidence that they have been assessed against the standards set out in the QASA at Level 1 of the scheme by means of assessed CPD or other method approved by JAG. - 72.
+Associate Prosecutors are not required to undertake any CPD in respect of the period between the date a Level 1 Associate Prosecutor Certificate is first granted and December 31st of that year. - 73.75.
 CILEx will monitor compliance with the CPD requirements.
 An Associate Prosecutor must send a record of their advocacy CPD to CILEx.
-The Officer will check the record to ensure that it complies with these Rules. - 76.
+The Officer will check the record to ensure that it complies with these Rules. - | 74.76.
 Where an Associate Prosecutor has failed to undertake advocacy CPD which meets the requirements of these Rules or fails to provide a record of such CPD the Officer will refer the matter to the Admissions and Licensing Committee.
 The Admissions and Licensing Committee will consider whether the Associate Prosecutor should retain his Level 1 or Level 2 Certificate.
 The Associate Prosecutor will have the opportunity to make written representations to the Committee and has a right to be heard by the Committee.
-The Committee may decide to: - Grant an extension of up to 6 months for the Associate Prosecutor to meet his outstanding CPD requirements.
-The Associate Prosecutor will still be required to meet his current CPD requirements in the normal way; or - Withdraw the Certificate until the Associate Prosecutor complies with the CPD requirements; and, in either case, - Refer the failure to comply with the CPD requirements for investigation by IPS under its misconduct rules.
+The Committee may decide to: